 2. The Board of Directors’ Role

-This means listening to residents’ inputs and forming relationships with local businesses and organizations to keep the aging community connected to the wider community.
+This means listening to residents’ inputs and forming relationships with local businesses and organizations to keep the older adult community connected to the wider community.

 3. More Sources of Funding